 ALSO READLucknow Encounter: Self-radicalised youth influenced by 'literature', says ADG UP MoS Manoj Sinha questions cost incurred on Agra-Lucknow e-way Lucknow terror stand-off was performed to polarise UP polls: RUC chief Madni Alstom hands over first set of rolling stock for Lucknow Metro Lucknow encounter: HM says threat to security was averted

+Directed senior officers to rush to the spot.
+Ensure speedy relief and rescue operations," Prabhu tweeted.
 The Minister also said on the social networking site an enquiry has been ordered and strict action will be taken against defaulters, if any.